analogdevicesinc/doctools/docs/cli.rst

            ('https://analogdevicesinc.github.io/scopy', None),
    }

-Learn more about the core of this behaviour at `Multiple targets for the inventory, intersphinx_mapping <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html#confval-intersphinx_mapping>`__.
+Learn more about the core of this behavior at `Multiple targets for the inventory, intersphinx_mapping <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html#confval-intersphinx_mapping>`__.

 For a single doc, without ``custom-doc``, there is also ``interref_local`` described